skip to main content

 37.

 click for a larger image of item #911206, Privacy (n.p.), (Grenfell Press), (1999).
-A fine press limited edition: one of 35 copies of the first book publication of this story, which first appeared in the New Yorker and was later published in Ford's collection A Multitude of Sins, with several small changes to this text.
+A fine press limited edition: one of 35 copies of the first book publication of this story, which first appeared in the New Yorker and was later published, in 2001, in Ford's collection A Multitude of Sins, with several small changes to this text.
 An elaborate and elegant production by one of the premier fine presses in the country, with seven etchings by artist Jane Kent.
 This is Copy No. 21 of 35 copies, and is signed by both Ford and Kent.
 Unbound folios, 10-1/4" x 15-1/2", with tissue guards protecting each of the etchings, and all laid into the publisher's clamshell case, which was made by Claudia Cohen.
 A fine copy, offered at the publisher's price. [#911206] $5,000

 38.